art-portfolio-build-week/FE---React-App/README.md

 ## What would I do differently ?

-  I worked with a team in a different timezone, 7-9 hours apart, despite being aware of this fact I jusmped into making the boilerplate for the application while I waited but I went to far and ended up making some questionable architectuing decisions.
+ I worked with a team in a different Timezone, 7-9 hours apart, despite being aware of this fact, I jumped into making the boilerplate for the application while I waited but I went too far and ended up making some questionable architecture decisions.

  I believe that spending the first day or at least half of it, just planning out every single component & the general user flow of this application would've saved me a lot of time in the long run.

   Here aree some bullepoints:

  - Meet with the UX & Backend before jumping into it
  - Architecture the application with both the UX & Backend
-  - Use smaller more reusable components for more agile code
+ - Use smaller, more reusable components for more agile code
  - Have more slices of state stored in redux
  - Plan each component before starting coding

 ## Known Bugs & Fixes

  - [ ] When creating a post the second time the user gets redirected to the last posted post
- - [ ] Gallery not displaying properly in mobile view
+ - [ ] Gallery isn't displaying properly in mobile view
  - [ ] No Page linked to the Find Artists Page
  - [ ] No feedback if the password/email is wrong
  - [ ] No feedback if the user already exists in the database
  - [ ] No component to display default 404 Page
  - [ ] Some styling may look off in some browsers
- - [ ] No Link in the navbar section
+ - [ ] No Links work in the footer

 _`If a checkbox is marked it means that it is fixed`_